TomodomoCo/quickassets/README.md

 Then, install QuickAssets with `composer install`.

-In your project's code, require QuickAssets and instantiate it:
+In your project's code, after requiring the Composer autoloader, use QuickAssets and instantiate it:

 ```php
 use VanPattenMedia\QuickAssets\QuickAsset;